omnetpp/docs.omnetpp.org/tictoc/index.md

 When the message arrives at tic[3], its handleMessage() will delete the message.

-See the full code in @ref txc10.cc.
+See the full code in <a srcfile="tictoc/code/txc10.cc."/>

 Exercise: you'll notice that this simple "routing" is not very efficient: often the packet keeps bouncing between two nodes for a while before it is sent